Teaching Your Dog to Stay on Cue

 Teach Your Dog to Stay on Cue

 Staying when told is another wonderful skill to teach your dog.
-It allows you to settle your dog down when you want a few quiet moments in the evening or to keep her out of trouble so you can check out a strange noise in the garden.
-More importantly, staying in place teaches your dog patience and impulse control, and can prevent one of the most common behavioural problems; the inability to cope with frustration.
+It allows you to settle your dog down when you want a few quiet moments in the evening in their raised dog bed UK or to keep it out of trouble so you can check out a strange noise in the garden.
+More importantly, staying in place teaches your dog patience, impulse control and can prevent one of the most common behavioural problems; the inability to cope with frustration.
 Dogs who learn to stay when asked can be more fun to live with and are probably happier themselves after learning to control their own emotions.

 There are three components to a great stay:

 You will need to work on each of these one at a time.

 Start with all three factors in the lowest possible level of intensity.
 This means you need to start in an area where there are no distractions from dog accessories and toys, and you are only going to be one to two feet away from your dog.
 Ask your dog to sit and as soon as it does say ‘stay’ in a low, quiet voice and move the palm of your hand toward your dog as if you were trying to stop traffic.
 Stand still, look directly at your dog for only 1-2 seconds and then give it a treat from your other hand.
 Be sure you move towards your dog to give it the treat, so that it doesn’t have to get up to get it.

 After you’ve given it the treat, release him/her with your chosen release word (e.g.’free’, ‘that will do’,’finished’,etc).
 Then walk away from your dog and let it do what it wants.
 Do not praise or pet your dog, you want the fun part to be staying in place, not getting up.
 This will be hard for you, so concentrate on staying quiet when you release him/her – I promise you it will pay off.